mehditzh/Easy21_RL_Assignment/README.md

 - MSE vs. λ Graph.
 ![MSE vs. λ](https://github.com/mehditzh/Easy21_RL_Assignment/blob/main/Plots/4.%20Linear%20Function%20Approximation%20Plots/FN_Approximator.MSE_vs_lambdas.png)

-*Observation*: The MSE started surprisingly low and remained inconsistent for λ = 1.
-Despite reviewing the code thoroughly, the reason for this discrepancy compared to other online solutions remains unclear.
+*Observation*: The MSE started surprisingly low for all λ, and remained inconsistent for λ = 1.
+Despite reviewing the code thoroughly, the reason for this discrepancy compared to other online solutions is unclear to me.